Elephants Do Not Forget: Differential Privacy with State Continuity for Privacy Budget: Introduction

 In this paper we address the problem of designing a secure global DP system in an untrusted setting.
-We first identify that a secure system needs to provide two key properties: \emph{liveness}, requiring that after a crash the system can restart; and \emph{DP confidentiality} (or confidentiality for short), meaning that the system leaks no more information than one in which the curator is trustworthy---even in the face of collusion between the cloud provider hosting the DP system, the network, and the data analyst who submits queries to the curator.
+We first identify that a secure system needs to provide two key properties: \emph{liveness}, requiring that after a crash it can recover with the latest privacy budget; and \emph{DP confidentiality} (or confidentiality for short), meaning that it leaks no more information than one in which the curator is trustworthy---even in the face of collusion between the cloud provider hosting the DP system, the network, and the data analyst who submits queries to the curator.
 Since DP mechanisms are randomized, we cannot insist on the DP system producing the same answers as those produced by a trusted curator.
 To this end, we propose a notion of equivalent transcripts over the distributions of answers.
-We then design a system, \dpsystem, that guarantees these properties even when an attacker can control the queries and the persistent storage.
+We then design a system, \dpsystem, that guarantees these properties even when an attacker controls the persistent storage.

-\parhead{Existing DP Systems.} \cref{tab:budget-impl} shows that existing systems guarantee at most one of the required properties.
-Several DP systems do support tracking of the budget but only one stores the budget in persistent memory, which is required to provide liveness.
+\parhead{Existing DP Systems.} \cref{tab:budget-impl} shows that existing DP systems either do not provide liveness (\ie cannot recover privacy budget after a crash) or cannot guarantee DP confidentiality in an untrusted system.
+For example, DP systems that maintain the budget only in runtime are prone to losing it if a system crashes (even if the crash is benign).
+Indeed, only one system stores the budget in persistent memory.
 However, none of the systems protect against replay, forking or rollback attacks against the budget if the system were restarted.
 We use two (insecure) instantiations below to highlight the difficulties in securely extending previous DP systems: